NeuroTechX/EEG-ExPy/doc/misc/ntcs_phase1_instructions.md

 Getting Started Guide for Cyton Board https://docs.openbci.com/GettingStarted/Boards/CytonGS/

-Make sure to check that your FTDI driver is updates and configured properly: https://docs.openbci.com/Troubleshooting/TroubleshootingLanding/
+**Important** - Make sure to check that your FTDI driver is updates and configured properly: https://docs.openbci.com/Troubleshooting/TroubleshootingLanding/

 Instructions for setting up your Ultracortex